theweebcoders/CommercialBreaker/README.md

 Q: How did you know I was thinking of Steins;Gate?

   We know all.
 We see all.
 We are all.

+Q: Why does flex injector not work with Tunarr?

+  Fun fact, it would be really easy to make it work with Tunarr.
+Here's the problem, we can't test it.
+When we tried added a filler list to tunarr we kept getting an error.
+We have no idea why.
+We tried everything we could think of.
+We even tried to add a filler list by editing the database for tunarr directly.
+So until we can figure out how to add a filler list to Tunarr we can't test it.
+We can't test it we can't make it work and we only release tested jank.
+Jank non the less but tested jank.

 Q: Cut stopped running after cutting a few of my shows, and now some of them are cut, but the names of the parts are weird.